 The Eagles of Amarillo

-As many as a dozen Bald Eagles call Amarillo home during the winter months, but they can go unnoticed unless you know where to look for them.
+More than a dozen Bald Eagles call Amarillo home during the winter months, but they can go unnoticed unless you know where to look for them.

 Many of us can recall the thrill of seeing a Bald Eagle in the wild for the first time.
 I was 22 years old, attending law school in Houston, and driving near Brookshire, Texas, when an eagle flew across the road towards a flock of Snow Geese in a rice field.
 I almost wrecked the car, then pulled over to just stare as the eagle circled and terrorized the Snow Geese.
 That was in 1985, when, in one of the great environmental success stories of the 20th century, the eagle population was first starting to bounce back from near extinction after we finally banned harmful pesticides like DDT in America.